 Yes.
 This process is stringently managed to ensure your exam result and accreditation will have exactly the same validity as a face-to-face exam.
 It's for this reason that it's super-important you read all of the guidelines and adhere to them.

 Will I still be able to get extra TCE points for my Recorded Exam?

 Yes.
-Recorded exams, including the new Repertoire options, are just as valid in their accreditation as a face-to-face exam so you'll still be eligible for points.
+Recorded exams are just as valid in their accreditation as a face-to-face exam so you'll still be eligible for points.
 Check out TASC recognition to find out more about what's available.

 Are the fees the same for Recorded Exams as normal, face-to-face exams?

 Yes.
 While some costs are reduced through recorded exams (such as staffing on the day and piano tuning), these are offset by the technology required to maintain confidentiality and integrity of the exam process, as well as increased administrative load.
 Fun fact: The main expense for exams is actually the Examiners' time - and this remains a fixed cost.

 We are offering the Recorded Exam format as an alternative to face-to-face exams to support students’ learning and ongoing development during the pandemic.
 Our first and biggest priority is to maintain the health and safety of all AMEB team members and exam day attendees, and we are taking various measures to support that.
 However, physical distancing regulations, restrictions on public gatherings, and proximity to high-risk individuals are recognised as highly variable and personal situations, and we invite anyone who does not feel comfortable attending an exam venue to enrol in a Recorded Exam.